padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 Using this image,

-1, construct spectral response curves for the following surface types

-    water
-    crop fields
-    urban
-    forest

-2, explain the variations in spectral characteristics between the surface types
+1, compute (use the built-in function) and visualise the following spectral indices:
+    NDVI
+    NDMI
+    NBR

+2, write your own function to compute the following spectral indices:

+    NDVI
+    NDMI
+    NDWI
+    NBR
+    SAVI
+    EVI